 The Gambling Act defines “online gambling” as gambling that is entered into by a player and a gambling operator using remote communication.
 Remote communication means communication without the player and the gambling operator meeting physically; for example, through the internet, telephone, radio, mobile phone, or email.

 All violations of the Gambling Act may result in penalties as stated in 3.6 Penalties for Unlawful Gambling.

 Key offences that can be committed are:

 The sanctions for breaching the Danish gambling legislation/regulations range from a warning to up to two years in prison, dependent on the specific offence.
 The most common sanctions are a warning and an order to correct the offence.
-The DGA does not have the power to issue fines and thus it is obliged to hand over the matter to the Danish police with the recommendation that the police issue a penalty notice that the violator can choose to accept or try the matter in court.
-The DGA has just recently started to hand over matters to the police, thus there is very limited case law.
+The DGA does not have the power to issue fines and thus it is obliged to hand over the matter to the Danish police with the recommendation that the police issue a penalty notice.
+The violator can choose to accept this notice or try the matter in court.
+The DGA has only recently started to hand over matters to the police, thus there is very limited case law.

 The DGA can also choose to revoke the gambling operator’s licence if there is a serious breach of the Danish Gambling Act.

-In relation to gambling operators who direct their provision of gambling to the Danish market without a valid licence, the DGA will request the Bailiff’s Court to issue an ISP block of the website.
+In relation to online gambling operators that direct their provision of gambling to the Danish market without possessing a valid licence, the DGA will request the Bailiff’s Court to issue an ISP block of the relevant website.

-The Danish gambling market is supervised by the Danish Gambling Authority, the Danish Ministry of Taxation and the Danish Consumer Ombudsman.
-As regard to licensing, it is the DGA that issues the licence to provide gambling.
+The Danish gambling market is supervised by the DGA, the Danish Ministry of Taxation and the Danish Consumer Ombudsman.
+As regards licensing, it is the DGA that issues the licence to provide gambling.